dragonfly-science/dragonfly-website/content/publications/abraham_paua_2012.md

 ---
 pdf: abraham_paua_2012.pdf
-tags: edward, paua, logger data, dragonfly
+tags: edward, paua, fisheries, dragonfly
 ---
 Pāua (primarily *Haliotis iris*) fisheries in New Zealand are currently managed in Quota Management Areas (QMAs).
 An further assumption used in pāua stock